How to set up your indoor cycling space Riding inside this winter? Here's how to love it.

 2. Make it fun

-Next, decide how you’re going to make indoor riding more fun.
-We suggest switching on some MTB films to keep stoke high while you spin, so make sure you’re close to an outlet or a screen.
+Next, think about how you’ll make indoor riding more fun.
 If you can ride in front of a TV, that’s great!
-Otherwise, you can always set up a stool or a small table for your laptop, too.
-This is also the ideal spot if you have a smart trainer and want to do a little virtual reality training.
+Otherwise, setting up a stool or small table for a laptop to put on your favorite show or movie while you spin.
+This is an ideal spot if you have a smart training and want to dive into virtual reality training.

 All that extra sweat means hydration and nutrition are extra important.
-Nuun Hydration Tablets are a great addition to any workout, and for longer trainer rides you should plan ahead with a mix of bars, electrolyte chews, and any other easily digestible snacks.
-Again, keep them within reach or in your jersey pocket for easy access while you train.
+For longer trainer rides you should plan ahead with a mix of bars, electrolyte chews, and any other easily digestible snacks.
+Nuun Hydration Tablets are a great addition to any workout.
+Keep them within reach for easy access while you train.

-Make sure to double and triple check your bike’s stability before getting on and starting your workout.
-It might sound silly, but we’ve seen more than a few people (professional athletes included) fall off their trainers if they aren’t secured properly.
-You’ll also want to keep little kids and furry friends in separate rooms.
-Fingers and tails can get stuck in spinning wheels, so plan accordingly.
+Finally, remember to take some safety precautions.
+Double and triple-check your bike’s stability before getting on and starting your workout.
+You’ll also want to keep small kids and furry friends in a separate room.
+Fingers and tails can get stuck in spinning components, so plan accordingly.